jitenpatel7/terraform_aws/README.md

 For example purposes, the machines are provisioned as T2 Micro's, though these can be changed to match your needs within each `instance.tf` file.

+Utilise `ssh-keygen` to allow for SSH access onto provisioned machines.

 Versions Used:

 * Terraform > v0.12